Researchers mimic pulmonary edema in Lung-on-a-Chip

-The Wyss Institute's human breathing lung-on-a-chip, made using human lung and blood vessel cells, acts much like a lung in a human body.
+The Wyss Institute’s human breathing lung-on-a-chip, made using human lung and blood vessel cells, acts much like a lung in a human body.
 A vacuum re-creates the way the lungs physically expand and contract during breathing.
-In the current study, when researchers applied the cancer drug IL-2, fluid from the bottom of the chip entered the air channel on the top, and the blood clotted -- mimicking what happens when humans get pulmonary edema.
-Further, when they turned on the vacuum to simulate breathing, the fluid leakage was much worse -- adding new insight to what scientists understand about this life-threatening condition.
+As reported in Science Translational Medicine on November 7, 2012, Wyss researchers have now mimicked a human disease – pulmonary edema — on the chip.
+They applied the cancer drug IL-2, which is known to cause pulmonary edema as a side effect.
+Pulmonary edema is a potentially fatal condition in which fluid leaks from the bloodstream into the lungs.
+The researchers first applied IL-2 without the vacuum on, and leakage was evident.
+When they turned the vacuum on to mimic breathing, however, the fluid leakage was worse – adding new insight to what scientists understand about this life-threatening condition.